mrfdev/CMI/Resources/FAQ/cmi-safety-tips.md

 Config.yml:

 ExploitPatcher:
-  # When enabled this will prevent exp bootles being destroyed on portal edge and duplicating them in result of that
+  # When enabled this will prevent exp bottles being destroyed on portal edge and duplicating them in result of that
   PreventExpPortals: true
   # When enabled this will prevent players from performing commands which could lead to some bugs
   # By default its disabled to keep vanilla behavior, but is recommended to enable it to avoid issues